strauberly/router-demo-project/README.md

 ---

+-- 16 Nov 2022 --

+- Finished lectures for differences in react router from version 5.2 to 6.0 and 6.4.

+- Began lectures for application deployment and implemented lazy loading.

+- Ran build script.

+---

 -- 13 Nov 2022 --

 - Full desired functionality achieved!
 Key was making double checking how objects were being mapped and comparing against the example.
 One instance was that the example project utilizes response as a result of utilizing fire base and how its responses are formatted vs. utilizing supabase and the response we are seeking is actually a status code.